Sshimaninja/Polybot3/README.md

 # TODO: Refactor/integrate Uniswap V3 JSBI.BigInt because:
 ## ethers.js bigint and bignumber.js doesn't have smooth compatiblity and loses precision.
 ## The UniswapV3 SDK is required for discovering trade sizes, and it uses JSBI.
+## Until this change is made, the dummy amount of 1000 (tokenIn) is used.

+# Thoughts:
+The common wisdom was to learn Uniswap V2 first, then progress to Uniswap V3 protocol, but I found that by the time I had understood Uniswap V2 in its entirety, I was disinterested and somewhat annoyed by the complexity of Uniswap V3, where I would not have been had I started with the most up-to-date protocol and ignored the predecessor.

+This does make sense considering the time commitments involved in software development generally, and specifically when attempting to work with cutting-edge technology.

+# Donations:

+Bitcoin: bc1q2s096sa6h63uqqlqu68g62xa8hqkasj9jrthqw
+ERC20: 0xd4268778C7a462FDa525DaB2A113CcFe46fabdE2

 # Commands: